danielbeardsley/tesla-bms-node/README.md

 * Reporting
    * Current Values
       * Expose lots of the current state via a json API
+   * History
+      * Decide how and where to store the history of the battery state
+      * Decide how and where to store the history of the inverter state
    * Logging
       * Ensure errors easily identified in the logs, all using logger.error()